pravega/flink-connectors/documentation/src/docs/batch.md

 ### Parallelism
 `FlinkPravegaInputFormat` supports parallelization.
 Use the `setParallelism` method of `DataSet` to configure the number of parallel instances to execute.
 The parallel instances consume the stream in a coordinated manner, each consuming one or more stream segments.

-**Note**: Coordination is achieved with the use of a Pravega Reader Group, which is based on a [State Synchronizer](http://pravega.io/docs/latest/state-synchronizer-design/).
-The synchronizer creates a backing stream that may be manually deleted after the job finishes.

 ## FlinkPravegaOutputFormat
 A Pravega Stream may be used as a data sink within a Flink batch program using an instance of `io.pravega.connectors.flink.FlinkPravegaOutputFormat`.
 The `FlinkPravegaOutputFormat` can be supplied as a sink to the [`DataSet`](https://ci.apache.org/projects/flink/flink-docs-master/api/java/org/apache/flink/api/java/DataSet.html#output-org.apache.flink.api.common.io.OutputFormat-) (the basic abstraction of the Flink Batch API).